 One of the goals of CBT is to introduce more balanced information that challenges the absolutes of core beliefs.
 This includes identifying exceptions when the way things happened was either inconsistent or not wholly consistent with those core beliefs.
 Challenging core beliefs is important because they often give rise to the cognitive distortions and negative automatic thoughts that we may experience on a day-to-day basis.

-Some of my problematic core beliefs are:
+Some of my problematic core beliefs, at least those that have been pretty entrenched recently, are:

 - The world is… unsafe.